by Brian J. McCormick, guest columnist

 About Brian J. McCormick

 Brian J. McCormick was instrumental in developing procurement costing and quality assurance for P&G over a 34-year career.
-He is the founder and managing director of Chemcost Interactive LLC© (CI), a company offering research and analysis to support cost-efficient supply chain management.
+He is the founder and managing director of Chemcost Interactive LLC* (CI), a company providing research and analysis to support cost-efficient supply chain management.

 Chemcost can assist Datamyne’s customers in identifying lower price opportunities through consulting and training.
-Chemcost also offers annual subscriptions to global and regional price bulletins on 225 commodities across 8 major chemical spend classes.
-Feel free to contact Chemcost for more information at www.chemcostinteractive.com
+Chemcost offers annual subscriptions to global and regional price bulletins on 225 commodities across 8 major chemical spend classes.
+Chemcost also offers recent dynamic should cost analysis (SCA) for many critical polymers, biochemicals and chemical commodities.
+Learn more and contact Chemcost at www.chemcostinteractive.com.

 The opinions expressed in this article are those of its author and do not purport to reflect the opinions or views or Descartes Datamyne.
 In addition, this article is for general information purposes only and it’s not intended to provide legal advice or opinions of any kind and my not be used for professional or commercial purposes.
 No one should act, or refrain from acting, based solely on this article without first seeking appropriate legal or other professional advice.